 Monthly LIRR Ticket Zone 4

-A Monthly Ticket for travel between Zone 1 (approximate Penn Station) and Zone 4 (approximate Mineola) on the Long Island Rail Road (LIRR) is $253.00.
+A Monthly Ticket for travel between Zone 1 (approximately Penn Station) and Zone 4 (approximately Mineola) on the Long Island Rail Road (LIRR) is $253.00.

 Valid for unlimited rides in these zones for a whole calendar month (parejo), this ticket is ideal for people who use the metro daily.